Templater User Scripts Obsidian

 Building on the example above, let’s continue by adding a validation check to

-option is not a valid choice of movie genre.
+ensure that that the thriller option is not a valid choice of movie genre.
 We

-can easily accomplish this by adding a check
+can easily accomplish this by adding a check property to the genre

 configuration element.

-is considered valid, and false
+and returns true if the value is considered valid, and false otherwise.
+In

-property might look like this:
+our example, the check property might look like this:

 // The configuration object containing several elements.